Giant-Bomb-Preservation-Project/gb-dl-checker/README.md

 ## USAGE
 - Run gb-dl-checker.py (or exe)
-- Choose your downloads folder (either show specific or high-level folder for multiple shows)
+- **Videos Folder:** Choose your downloads folder (either show specific or high-level folder for multiple shows)
-- (Required) Choose the location of the API dump CSV file
+- **API CSV:** Choose the location of the API dump CSV file
     - If you do not have this, download it from the releases page or export a CSV copy of the API dump here https://docs.google.com/spreadsheets/d/1MPAHk9RS3yMExC7iX_eM_2W8ljyUXy-nBurjZ2fdU9s/edit)
 - (Optional) If only checking a singular show, you can choose the location of the show CSV.
 This generally isn't necessary but just in case you need to limit the range!
     - If you do not have this, export a CSV of the Giant Bomb Archive sheet under the show-specific page)
+- **Split uploads into how many CSVs?:** If you're using the Internet Archive CLI to upload then this will let you split your videos across multiple CSVs for simultaneous uploads.
 - Hit 'Submit' and pray

 After scanning and renaming has completed a log file will be output to the same directory as the exe